Luganskaya-Svetlana/Physalis/README.md

   whether the problem has already been added to the database.
 Warn user when he is trying to create a problem with the same 'source' and 'original_number'.
 - [ ] Add search in solution and answer; in flatpages (for admin only).
-- [ ] Remove 'edit' buttun from /tags/
+- [ ] Remove 'edit' button from /tags/
 - [ ] /problems/last/ redirects to the last problem
 - [ ] https://phys.pro/problems/?page=last redirects to the last page
 - [ ] Make inactive other fields when **id** is selected